 Dave Ramsey's Investment Advice: He Was Right, In a Way

-Okay, not about the 12% thing – that’s too high for you to set your expectations.
+Well, he's wrong about the 12% thing.
+12% is too high a benchmark for you to set your expectations.